🧡 Skip to main content🔍 Skip to search

 Thomas UnderwoodBy Thomas Underwood 🕟 Updated on June 17, 2021 at 4:30 pm

-Zip Files Action is a constituent part of Automation Workshop, a Windows automation software.
-With the Zip Files Action you can automate file compression in various ways.
+The Zip Files Action is a powerful feature of Automation Workshop, a Windows automation software, that allows you to automate file compression.

 Get the Demo Task…